-/ OBJECTIVE Secure the National Park's reputation as an international exemplar in sustainable tourism and the management of protected areas. Ċ TARGET • The National Park continues to be accredited with the European Charter for Sustainable Tourism in Protected Areas and the Glasgow Declaration (Climate Action in Tourism).
-ACTIONS BY 2027 Submit a Tourism Action Plan to EUROPARC by 2023 and secure accreditation.
-Maintain our status with the Glasgow Declaration (Climate Action in Tourism). ] 37555 PARTNERS (alongside the Park Authority) EUROPARC, Cairngorms Tourism Partnership imeorm
+Secure the National Park's reputation as an international exemplar in sustainable tourism and the management of protected areas.

+• The National Park continues to be accredited with the European Charter for Sustainable Tourism in Protected Areas and the Glasgow Declaration (Climate Action in Tourism).
-There is a need to improve public transport to cater for residents, commuters and visitors

-Image of someone waiting for a bus in Aviemore by Liam Anderstrem
+- Submit a Tourism Action Plan to EUROPARC by 2023 and secure accreditation. - Maintain our status with the Glasgow Declaration (Climate Action in Tourism).

+EUROPARC, Cairngorms Tourism Partnership

-C7.
-Transport to and around the Park
+C7 Transport to and around the Park